Tschuuuls/t2fand/README.md

 # Configuration
 Initial configuration will be done automatically.

-For manual config, there's four options for each fan.
+For manual config edit `/etc/t2fand.conf`, there's four options for each fan.
 |        Key        |                            Value                            |
 |:-----------------:|:-----------------------------------------------------------:|
 |      low_temp     |        Temperature that will trigger higher fan speed       |